geotools/geotools/docs/user/library/coverage/jdbc/ddl.rst

 Options:

 * ``-config``
-  The URL or the file name of your xml configuration
+  The URL or the file name of your XML configuration

 * ``-spatialTNPrefix``
   The Prefix of the spatial tables.
 A prefix of "SPAT" results in tables SPAT_0,SPAT_1,....